Florence in One Day: Detailed Itinerary for First Visit (+Map & Tips)

 Neptune Fountain on Piazza della Signoria in Florence

-You can find more information about all these places below.
+You’ll find practical information for all these places and activities further below.

 Cathedral of Florence (Duomo di Firenze) in Italy